JimLynx/fundpin/README.md

 - Implement pre-population of slug field when adding a new blog post.
 - Implement Lazyload, specifically on home page, to decrease load times.
 - Implement Pagination on Project page.
-- Facebook Login - see [Project barriers and solutions](#project-barriers-and-solutions) for more detials on why this is currently not implemented.
+- Facebook Login - see [Project barriers and solutions](#project-barriers-and-solutions) for more details on why this is currently not implemented.
 - Implement further communication to the user via email for order invoices & confirmation.
 - Further development of Profile page to include profile image, pinned projects for future donations and additional fields/better constructed layout.
 - Loyalty app to earn PINS in profiles